The Domain Of The Relation Is The Single Value

 Single-Valued Dependency: The Essence of Functional Determination

 A single-valued dependency, also known as a functional dependency, is a constraint that describes the relationship between attributes in a relation.
-It states that the value of one attribute (or a set of attributes) uniquely determines the value of another attribute.
-In other words, if you know the value of the determinant attribute, you can find exactly one value for the dependent attribute.
+In real terms, it states that the value of one attribute (or a set of attributes) uniquely determines the value of another attribute.
+Basically, if you know the value of the determinant attribute, you can find exactly one value for the dependent attribute.
 This relationship is crucial for ensuring data integrity and avoiding redundancy.

-• Formal Definition: If attribute B is functionally dependent on attribute A (written A -> B), then for every value of A, there is only one corresponding value of B. This means that if two tuples (rows) in the relation have the same value for A, they must also have the same value for B.
+• Formal Definition: If attribute B is functionally dependent on attribute A (written A -> B), then for every value of A, there is only one corresponding value of B. What this tells us is if two tuples (rows) in the relation have the same value for A, they must also have the same value for B.

 • Example: In a student table, "StudentID" might functionally determine "Name."
 This is because each student has a unique ID, and that ID is associated with only one name.
-Therefore, if you know the "StudentID," you can always look up the correct "Name."
+Because of this, if you know the "StudentID," you can always look up the correct "Name."

 • Importance of Identifying Functional Dependencies: